fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricDeployedReplica.md

 ```

 ## DESCRIPTION
-The **Get-ServiceFabricDeployedReplica** cmdlet gets a Service Fabric replica deployed on a specified node.
+The **Get-ServiceFabricDeployedReplica** cmdlet gets information about a Service Fabric replica running on a node.
+This provides additional information such as the name of the code package hosting the replica that is not available from [Get-ServiceFabricReplica](./Get-ServiceFabricReplica.md)

-This view may be different from the view returned by the [Get-ServiceFabricReplica](./Get-ServiceFabricReplica.md) cmdlet because the node has the most current view of the replica.
+This information may be different from the information returned by the [Get-ServiceFabricReplica](./Get-ServiceFabricReplica.md) cmdlet because the node has the most current view of the replica.

 Before you perform any operation on a Service Fabric cluster, establish a connection to the cluster by using the [Connect-ServiceFabricCluster](./Connect-ServiceFabricCluster.md) cmdlet.